 The Key Difference Between CeraVe and Cetaphil

-Both brands are dermatologist-recommended, fragrance-free, and built for sensitive skin.
+Both brands are fragrance-free drugstore staples built for sensitive skin.
 If you're choosing between them, the difference comes down to philosophy — not quality.

-CeraVe is a treatment brand.
-Their formulas are built around ceramides — lipids that form the skin barrier and deplete with age, weather, and over-cleansing.
-CeraVe's patented MVE (Multivesicular Emulsion) technology releases ceramides gradually throughout the day, actively repairing the barrier while hydrating.
-CeraVe products are designed to do something beyond moisture: they target barrier dysfunction as a root cause of dryness, sensitivity, and irritation.
+CeraVe is the ingredient-support brand.
+Its formulas are built around ceramides -- lipids that are part of the skin barrier and can be depleted by weather, over-cleansing, and harsh routines.
+CeraVe's patented MVE (Multivesicular Emulsion) technology releases moisturizing ingredients gradually throughout the day, supporting the barrier while hydrating.
+Think barrier-support positioning, not medical treatment.

 Cetaphil is a gentle brand.
-Their formulas prioritize the most minimal, universally-tolerated ingredients possible.
-Cetaphil's core philosophy is "first, do no harm" — reduce the chance of any reaction for any skin type.
-Their products are soothing, non-irritating, and extremely well-tolerated, but they don't deliver the active barrier repair that CeraVe does.
+Their formulas prioritize minimal, low-drama ingredient lists.
+Cetaphil's core philosophy is "first, do no harm" -- reduce the chance of reaction for sensitive-skin users.
+Their products are soothing-feeling and generally well-tolerated by many people, but they don't deliver the same ceramide-forward barrier-support positioning that CeraVe does.

-For most people with dry or compromised skin, CeraVe is the better choice.
-For those with extremely reactive or allergy-prone skin where any active ingredient is a risk, Cetaphil's simplicity is the advantage.
+For most people with dry-feeling or barrier-stressed skin, CeraVe is the more targeted choice.
+For those with very reactive or allergy-prone skin where any extra ingredient can be a problem, Cetaphil's simplicity is the advantage.

 Round 1: Moisturizers